Multithreading is a crucial topic for modern computing. Parallel machines are getting cheaper and in fact are now ubiquitous ...

 Here is an algorithm for multithreaded matrix multiplication, based on the T1(n) = Θ(n3) algorithm:

 Exercise: How does this procedure compare to MAT-VEC-WRONG?
-Is is also subject to a race condition?
+Both of them have nested parallel for loops: Is P-SQUARE-MATRIX-MULTIPLY also subject to a race condition?
 Why or why not?

 The span of this algorithm is T∞(n) = Θ(n), due to the path for spawning the outer and inner parallel loop executions and then the n executions of the innermost for loop.
 So the parallelism is T1(n) / T∞(n) = Θ(n3) / Θ(n) = Θ(n2)

 Exercise: Could we get the span down to Θ(1) if we parallelized the inner for with parallel for?
 You should be able to answer this based on the previous exercise.